rvdbogerd/rvdbogerd.github.io/_posts/2015-08-11-The-beginning-is-the-most-important-part-of-the-work.md

 ---
 layout: post
-title: The beginning is the most important part of the work.
+title: "The beginning is the most important part of the work."
 description: "Plato"
 headline: "The beginning of a new era"
 categories: personal